Hints & Tips

-Press <SPACE> to toggle game speed between normal fast forward while your cart is travelling.
+Press <SPACE> to toggle game speed between normal fast forward while your cart is traveling.

 Exotic goods are only available to buy in a small number of specific settlements.

-Your cart’s speed and security rating are reduced overnight, while conceal is increased.
+Your cart’s speed and security rating are reduced overnight, while conceal are increased.

-Fighter morale drops more quickly when travelling on dangerous roads.
+Fighter morale drops more quickly when traveling on dangerous roads.

-Cart condition drops more quickly when travelling on lower quality roads.
+Cart condition drops more quickly when traveling on lower quality roads.